Largemouth Bass & Bluegill, Option 1

 - 400 1.5-3” or 3-5″ Pumpkinseed

-- 80 2-4”, 4-6″ or 6-8” Smallmouth Bass
+- 80 2-4” or 4-6″ Smallmouth Bass

-If you have a new pond that has rocky/sandy bottom, and want to try something unique, consider the Smallmouth Bass and Pumpkinseed Option.
+If you have a new pond that has a rocky/sandy bottom, and want to try something unique, consider the Smallmouth Bass and Pumpkinseed Option.
 It’s a tricky thing to establish a stable food chain in a pond using Smallmouth Bass.
 Typically they will not control Bluegill, but would wipe out minnows, so the struggle is in finding the right forage species to balance the population.
 The answer might be Pumpkinseed.
-If you plan on trying this, you may need to be patient because these 2 species are sometimes in short supply.
+If you plan on trying this, you may need to be patient because these 2 species are usually in short supply.
 Also, if you want to go this route, you will have to be very careful not to ever add Bluegill or Largemouth Bass, as both of those species are more dominant and would almost certainly upset the balance.

 Walleye & Perch Option